})

 Introduction

-The construction industry faces significant security challenges, with theft costing UK businesses over £1 million a week.
+The construction industry faces significant security challenges, with theft costing UK businesses over £1 million a week as of 2026.
 This staggering statistic highlights the critical need for effective key management, as the financial implications can be devastating for construction companies.
 Ignoring these risks can lead to substantial losses, operational disruptions, and reputational damage.

 In this context, secure key holders emerge as essential guardians of access, playing a vital role in safeguarding properties.
 Their importance cannot be overstated, especially when considering the millions lost annually to theft.
 Construction managers must prioritise the safety of their assets to maintain operational efficiency amidst these risks.